Article

 In the beginning, finding those first couple of jobs can be difficult because you don't have any reviews yet.
 Taking on smaller projects at first can help you gain feedback.
 If you've worked with other clients before joining Upwork, you can ask them to give you a testimonial.
 This can be helpful for winning projects before you have experience and feedback from Upwork clients.

-Once clients leave you a review on Upwork, you can share it on your LinkedIn, Facebook, or X (formerly known as Twitter) pages to help attract more clients.
+Once clients leave you a review on Upwork, you can share it on your LinkedIn, Facebook, or X to help attract more clients.
+You can bring clients that you find outside of Upwork (if they don’t have an account yet) to the platform through Direct Contracts

 When you make Upwork your home for work, the possibilities are endless.
-You can take on clients part time to supplement your income or become a full-time freelancer and build a career doing what you love.
-Start your journey today and see which clients are looking for talent with your skill set right now on the Talent Marketplace.
+You can take on clients part time as a flexible way to supplement your income or become a full-time freelancer and build a career doing what you love.
+Start your journey today and see which clients are looking for talent with your exact skill set right now on Talent Marketplace.
 As the demand for your services grows, you’ll start having to spend less time finding clients and more time working with them.

 Heading